Shiazy18/az-104/Monitor and Maintain Azure Resouirces.md

 `NSG flow logs` provides a record of traffic through network security groups (NSGs) but does not validate outbound connectivity.

 `Traffic Analytics` analyzes traffic patterns and usage but does not validate specific outbound connections.

+`Packet Capture` captures live packet data for network traffic but does not identify which security rule is affecting the traffic.

 Azure Monitor data collection rules (`DCRs`) can only collect data from specific resources, primarily virtual machines, as data sources.